Ace-c/Minimal-Arch-Installation/README.md

-Follow these simple step and you'll have your playboy PC...
+Follow these simple step and you'll have your right to say I use Arch...btw

 -   First make bootable drive of an Arch Linux (use Rufus) format in GPT style